f5devcentral/xchaazdemoguide/README.md

 At this stage you should have successfully deployed a highly-available distributed app architecture with:

-• A PostgreSQL database in an HA configuration in a central location, deployed across multiple vK8s pods that run on several compute nodes running within a Customer Edge Site in Azure VNET;
+- A PostgreSQL database in an HA configuration in a central location, deployed across multiple vK8s pods that run on several compute nodes running within a Customer Edge Site in an Azure VNET;
-• A TCP load balancer that exposes and advertises this workload to other deployments within our topology;
+- A TCP load balancer that exposes and advertises this workload to other deployments within our topology;
-• An RE deployment that can run across many geographic regions, and contains an NGINX Reverse Proxy with a module that reads the data from our central database.
+- An RE deployment that can run across many geographic regions, and contains an NGINX Reverse Proxy with a module that reads the data from our central database.

-Such configuration could be used as a reference architecture for deploying a centralized database or backend service by way of Helm Charts running in Kubernetes, which can be connected to REs containing customer-facing apps & services closer to the users' region.
-These services can all be deployed and managed via F5 Distributed Cloud Console for faster time-to-value and more control.
+Such a configuration could be used as a reference architecture for deploying a centralized database or backend service by way of Helm Charts running in Kubernetes, which can be connected to REs containing customer-facing apps & services closer to the users' region.
+These services can all be deployed and managed via the F5 Distributed Cloud Console for faster time-to-value and more control.
 Of course, any of these services can also be secured with Web Application and API Protection solutions as well, further improving the reliability and robustness of the resulting architecture.

 We hope you now have a better understanding of F5 Distributed Cloud Services that provide virtual Kubernetes (vK8s) capabilities to simplify the deployment and management of distributed workloads across multiple clouds and regions and are now ready to implement them for your own organization.
 Should you have any issues or questions, please feel free to raise them via GitHub.
 Thank you!